 The Cycorp Leadership Team

-Dr. Douglas B. Lenat is one of the world’s leading computer scientists, founder of the Cyc project, and founder and Co-CEO of Cycorp.
+Dr. Douglas B. Lenat is one of the world’s leading computer scientists, founder of the Cyc project, and of Cycorp.

 Dr. Lenat has been a Professor of Computer Science at Carnegie-Mellon University and Stanford University, and has received numerous honors.
 These include being awarded the biennial IJCAI Computers and Thought Award, which is the highest honor in artificial intelligence; being named the first Fellow of the Association for the Advancement of Artificial Intelligence (AAAI); and being named a Fellow of the American Academy for the Advancement of Science (AAAS) and the Cognitive Science Society.